-What Do Financial Consultants and Financial Advisors Do?
+What Do Financial Consultants Do?

 Financial consultants or advisors offer clients a big picture analysis of their finances.
 They break down different aspects of a client’s financial life, including assets, expenses and income, and help them create a financial plan to reach different types of goals.
 These goals can be focused on specific milestones like buying a home, relocating to a different city, retirement and paying for the education of a grandchild.

 You should also note that financial consultants or advisors offer clients different types of services depending on their specialization.
 As an example, a certified financial planner helps clients in many areas of financial planning, including taxes, retirement, estate planning and insurance.
 But a chartered financial analyst focuses on portfolio management and financial analysis.

 For a quick reference, the table below breaks down four more types of financial consultants or advisors and their common services: